Patrick Hosein

 S.B (Math), MIT

 Patrick attended the Massachusetts Institute of Technology (MIT) where he obtained five degrees including a PhD in Electrical Engineering and Computer Science.
 He has worked at Bose Corporation, Bell Laboratories, AT&T Laboratories, Ericsson and Huawei.
 He has published extensively with over 150 refereed journal and conference publications.
 He holds 41 granted patents in the areas of telecommunications and wireless technologies.
-He was nominated for the Ericsson Inventor of the Year award in 2004, was the Huawei US Wireless Research Employee of the year for 2007 and is a 2015 Anthony Sabga Caribbean Laureate for Science and Technology.
+He was nominated for the Ericsson Inventor of the Year award in 2004, was the Huawei US Wireless Research Employee of the year for 2007, is a 2015 Anthony Sabga Caribbean Laureate for Science and Technology and is a National Geographic Explorer.
 Patrick is presently the administrative and technical contact for the TT top level domain, CEO of the TTNIC and a Professor of Computer Science at the University of the West Indies.
-His present areas of research include Applied Data Science, Operations Research and Performance and Pricing Optimization for Cellular Networks
+His present areas of research include Applied Data Science, Operations Research and Performance and Pricing Optimisation for Cellular Networks.

 Letetia Addison